Royton Hall Primary School is committed to safeguarding and promoting the welfare of all children.

 Here at Royton Hall, we have a structured approach to the teaching of times tables from using a variety of manipulatives to support understanding, skip counting through to reciting the facts.

 Once the children have learnt their times tables, it is crucial they practise them regularly.
 A little bit of practice every day can go a long way.
 To support this fluency, all our children from reception through to year 6 have access to Times Tables Rock Stars.
+Every child from Year 2 above has timetabled time in class daily to access TTRS and develop their fluency.
 This fun, exciting website provides a competitive forum for all children to compete against each other or with children from other schools in a safe environment.

 If you or your child are unsure of their log in, please ask their class teacher.